-- 6. Law enforcement.
+6. Law enforcement.
 The Silver Springs Shores District Office, located at 501 Water Rd., is roughly 3.5 miles northeast of the subject property.
-Due to the proximity of the facility, it is concluded the application's law enforcement impacts would not adversely affect the public interest. - 7.
-Public schools.
+Due to the proximity of the facility, it is concluded the application's law enforcement impacts would not adversely affect the public interest.
+7. Public schools.
 Emerald Shores Elementary is ±1.3 miles from the subject site at 4200 NW 89th Place, Lake Weir Middle School is roughly 6 miles away at 10218 SE Sunset Harbor Rd., and Lake Weir High School is also roughly 3.25 miles away at 10351 SE Maricamp Rd.
 Based on attendance on the 60th day of the 2024-2025 school years, Emerald Shores was at 101% capacity, Lake Weir Middle was at 89% and Lake Weir High was at 72%.
 While there are areas of localized overcrowding the county, overall, has capacity.
 It is concluded that the proposed rezoning's impact to public schools would not adversely affect the public interest.

-In conclusion, staff finds while the traffic impacts may adversely affect the public interest, the timing of various developments being a large unknown, it is determined that overall the public facility impacts will not adversely affect the public interest as proposed and recommended, as the potential impacts will be addressed by the proposed PUD development conditions.
+In conclusion, staff finds while the traffic impacts may adversely affect the public interest, the timing of various developments being a large unknown, it is determined that overall the public facility impacts will not adversely affect the public interest as proposed and recommended, as the potential impacts will be addressed by the proposed PUD development conditions and required improvements and upgrades as required by the Traffic Study and Office of the County Engineer.